2022 Investment Climate Statements: United Arab Emirates

 Transparency of the Regulatory System

 The Trade Companies Law requires all companies to apply international accounting standards and practices, generally the International Financial Reporting Standards (IFRS).
-The UAE does not have local generally accepted accounting principles.

 International Regulatory Considerations